-A Message from California American Water President RICHARD SVINDI AND
+A Message from California American Water President RICHARD SVINDLAND

-Dear California American Water Customer.
+Dear California American Water Customer,

-Having easy access to safe, clean water is something that can be easily taken for granted.
+Having access to safe, clean water is something that can be easily taken for granted.
 At California American Water, our top priority is providing safe, reliable drinking water to our more than 690,000 customers.

-I am pleased to share with you our 2017 Consumer Confidence Report, which is a testament to the hard work and dedication of our employees who ensure high-quality drinking water.
+I am pleased to share with you our 2019 Consumer Confidence Report, which is a testament to the hard work and dedication of our employees who work to provide high quality drinking water.